CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-subprofile-datarequest.md

-# REST API: POST/GET subprofile data request
+# REST API: POST subprofile data request

 With this method you can post a request to collect all data available about a subprofile.
 If we receive such a request, we will collect all the data